 THE PHOTOGRAPHS OF GIUSEPPE ENRIE 1931

-When in September 2005 we had produced the first hologram of the face based on a black and white photograph (slide) of the face made by Barrie Schwortz during the STURP investigations of 1978 I made an appointment with Prof. Alan Whanger and his wife Mary (see photo 1 and 2) in Durham,N.C., USA.
-This was in January of 2006, knowing that he was in the possession of about 35 high grade second- and third-generation photographic prints of the original photographs of Giuseppe Enrie (1931),that were donated to him by Father Francis L. Filas, who had a set of first-generation negatives.
-Alan also had three prints from the original Enrie negatives, obtained for him from Turin by Father Peter Rinaldi.
+When in September 2005 we had produced the first Master and hologram of the face based on a black and white photograph (slide) of the face made by Barrie Schwortz during the STURP investigations of 1978, I made an appointment with Prof. Alan Whanger and his wife Mary (see photo 1 and 2) in Durham,N.C., USA.
+This was in January of 2006, and I knew that he was in the possession of about 35 high grade second- and third-generation photographic prints of the original photographs of Giuseppe Enrie (1931),that were donated to him by Father Francis L. Filas, who had a set of first-generation negatives.
+Alan also had three prints from the original Enrie negatives, obtained for him from Turin by Father Peter Rinaldi (see photo3).
 The Holy Shroud Guild gave him blanket permission to use them.

-In May 1931 the Shroud’s owner, King Victor Emmanuel 3rd of Savoye, agreed to have a new series of photographs made on occasion of a Shroud exposition that was held that year and the photographer that would make these photographs was a professional photographer, GIUSEPPE ENRIE.
+In May 1931 the Shroud’s owner, King Victor Emmanuel 3rd of Savoye, agreed to have a new series of photographs made on occasion of a Shroud exposition that was held that year and the photographer that would make these photographs was a professional photographer, GIUSEPPE ENRIE (see photo 4).
 The last time that photographs had been taken was in 1898 when Secondo Pia had made the famous series that showed that the image on the Shroud was like a photographic negative and that set in motion the scientific interest in the Shroud.
-Since then there had been great advances in photographic technologies and Enrie had moreover the possibility to make his shots with the Shroud not covered by glass.
+Since then there had been great advances in photographic technologies and Enrie had moreover the possibility to make his photographs with the Shroud not covered by glass and under ideal conditions.
 He photographed the complete Shroud in 3 sections and could also make a series of life-size close-ups of the face, the back and the shoulders and also of the bloodstain on the wrist area of the left arm.
 (See a selection of these Enrie photographs, photos 5,6,7,8 and 9).